Lee Williams (actor): Acting

 Williams was encouraged by his drama teacher to pursue acting, but instead chose to attend an art school in London, putting acting on hold.
 He eventually trained at The Neighbourhood Playhouse in New York and The Actors Centre in London, where he focused on The Meisner Technique.
 He has over 40 screen acting credits, many of them leading roles in some critically acclaimed programmes and films.

-As an actor he's best known for playing Jon Forsyte in The Forsyte Saga, Ewan in Channel 4's Teachers, Jack the manager of Hotel Babylon, as well as starring roles in numerous other tv shows.
+As an actor, he playied lead roles such as Jon Forsyte in The Forsyte Saga, Ewan in Channel 4's Teachers, Jack the manager of Hotel Babylon, as well as roles in many other TV shows.
 He was nominated for a Gemini award (Canadian equivalent of an Oscar) for best Lead Actor in No Night Is Too Long alongside Marc Warren.

 He auditioned for the role of Tom Riddle in the film Harry Potter and the Chamber of Secrets but lost out to Christian Coulson in the final stages.
 It was also between him and James Mcavoy for the role of 'Mr Tumnus' in The Lion, The Witch and The Wardrobe.
 In 2011, he played Henry Mynors in Helen Edmundson's adaptation of Anna of the Five Towns on BBC Radio 4.
 The same year he appeared in Four Nights in Knaresborough (Morville) at the Southwark Playhouse.

-Williams most recently directed an adaptation of Kafka's 'The Trial' at the Edinburgh Festival and has been part of the writers programme at The Marlow Theatre in Canterbury, where his first play won a competition and they commissioned him to write a new original piece called 'SNUFF'.
+Williams directed an adaptation of Kafka's 'The Trial' at the Edinburgh Festival in 2013 and has been part of the writers programme at The Marlow Theatre in Canterbury, where his first play won a competition and they commissioned him to write a new original piece called 'SNUFF'.
 He has numerous television and film scripts in development.

 Voice Overs

 Williams is also a prolific voice over artist, represented by the agency Yakety yak in London.
-Clients include Virgin, HMV, Rimmel, VO5, Nivea, Dove men, Alton Towers, DHL, as well as many documentaries and promos for the BBC, ITV, Disney and the History Channel.
+Clients include Virgin, HMV, Rimmel, VO5, Nivea, Dove men, Alton Towers, DHL, as well as documentaries and promos for the BBC, ITV, Disney and the History Channel.